-Back in the fall I visited the Valais region of Switzerland near the border of Italy to work on a magazine assignment about Swiss Wine.
-After one of many tortuous wine tasting sessions in the city of Sion, accompanied by a light lunch of raclette, my local guide and I – a bit tipsy – hiked down the mountainside towards our next destination in the centre of town.
-Along one of the main thoroughfares we came across a huge workers’ tent pitched atop a parking lot between a restaurant and school.
-When I asked about the tent, my guide said it was the site of an archaeological dig and suggested we go inside and take a look.
+Last fall I visited the Valais region of Switzerland near the border of Italy to work on a magazine assignment about Swiss Wine.
+In the city of Sion, after one of many wine-tasting sessions and a light lunch of raclette, my local guide and I (both a bit tipsy) hiked down the mountainside towards our next destination in the centre of town.
+Along one of the main thoroughfares we came across a huge workers’ tent pitched atop a former parking lot.
+When I asked about the tent, my guide said it was the site of an archaeological dig and suggested we go look inside.

-When we entered we discovered a team of archaeologists digging up an Iron Age necropolis containing many graves.
-Flamur Dalloshi, the lead archaeologist from Albania, told us the burial ground dates back to prehistoric times.
-But most skeletons of interest, he added, were from circa 1,000 B.C.
+We discovered there a team of archaeologists digging up an Iron Age necropolis containing numerous graves.
+Flamur Dalloshi, the lead archaeologist from Albania, told us the burial ground dates from prehistoric times.
+But the skeletons of interest, he added, were from circa 1,000 B.C.

 He invited us to take a closer look a the remains still being excavated.
 If you look closely at this skeleton on the left, you can see bits of clothing and jewellery just behind the back of the skull – and to the left of the mid-section (a belt).

-When I asked him what the most surprising thing was he’d discovered, he replied that in some graves his team had found pottery with hoses running into them and extending upwards to the surface – so that the living could provide the dead with water in their eternal repose.
+When I asked him what was the most surprising thing he’d discovered, he replied that in some graves his team had found pottery with hoses running into them extending upwards to the surface.
+It was so that the living could provide the dead with water in their eternal repose.

-While on a recently assignment in Northern British Columbia, I was introduced to a group of people working for a mining exploration company prospecting for gold.
-Like most city people, I know very little about mines and mining beyond the occasional bad press those companies get when they cut corners, or become lax, causing damage to the environment.
+While on an assignment in Northern British Columbia, I was introduced to a group of people working for a mining company prospecting for gold.
+Like most big city people, I know very little about mining beyond the occasional bad press those corporations garner when they cut corners and cause damage to the environment.

-So it was enlightening to meet these people in person and to hear about their work.
-The geologists and technicians took me on a tour of their small warehouse, showing me their collection of “core samples” – cylinders of rock that have been cut and extracted from below ground with a diamond drill.
+The geologists and technicians took me on a tour of their small warehouse, showing me their collection of ‘core samples’ – cylinders of rock that have been cut with a diamond drill and then and extracted from below the ground.

-The samples are taken and examined to find concentrations of gold in a given location.
+The samples are taken to find concentrations of gold in a given location.
 If enough of the metal turns up in the cores to justify the high cost of extracting it, a mining operation ensues.
-The photo below shows a core sample with trace amounts of gold mixed in with the rock on the top left edge of the core.
+The below photo shows a core sample with trace amounts of gold, tiny flecks, in the rock on the top left edge of the core.

-The people I met were nonchalant about their work, which they regarded as very regular and even mundane; similar to how archaeologists sometimes demystify their undertakings to laypeople.
-But like with archaeologists, I could discern the slightest sense of repressed expectation and excitement hanging in the air around them.
-Their work is a bit like playing the slots.
+The mining company employees were nonchalant about their work, which they described as very regular and even mundane; not unlike how archaeologists sometimes demystify their undertakings to laypeople.
+But like archaeologists, I could discern the slightest sense of repressed excitement hanging in the air.

-When I stepped back and looked at the whole picture mentally, and considered all of the physical, organizational and emotional effort going into finding a metal with seemingly little intrinsic worth beyond its human-endowed value of profound wealth, the entire operation seemed a bit surreal.
+When I stepped back and looked at the whole picture and considered all of the physical, organizational and emotional effort going into finding and extracting a metal with little intrinsic worth beyond its human-endowed monetary value, the operation seemed a bit surreal.

 As I was leaving, I asked a senior manager of the company what the next step was if, and when, they found enough gold to justify mining it.
 He told me that they would likely sell the claim to another company that would do the actual mining.

-When I asked what other geographical areas they planned to prospect after hypothetically selling this location off, the man looked at me with a bit of surprise.
+When I inquired as to what other locations they planned to prospect after hypothetically selling this location off, the man looked at me with a bit of surprise.

-“Well, none,” he said, taken aback.
-“Part of the point of doing all this is that we hope to never have to work again.”
+“Well, none,” he said, taken aback as if the answer were obvious.
+“The point of doing all this is that we hope to never have to work again.”

 Read about my traipse up the remote Moose and North French rivers with cohorts Jean-Pierre Chabot and Mike Naponse during a visit to Moose Factory.
 This feature appeared in the Summer 2017 issue of Explore magazine.

-One of the unintended consequences of spending a lot of time working and travelling in British Columbia – a place of astounding physical terrain – is that one becomes indifferent to attractive, but less dramatic landscapes in other places.
+One of the unintended consequences of spending a lot of time working and travelling in a place like British Columbia – a region of mind-blowing physical terrain – is that one becomes de-sensitized to attractive, but less dramatic landscapes in other places.

 The unavoidable reality is that our minds are constantly comparing.
-The West Coast with its big mountains and vast forests, elevated in my mind to a sort of gold standard of nature, has worked as a spoiler for other worthwhile spots.
-Time outdoors, especially in parts of Ontario and Quebec, has sometimes fallen flat.
+The west coast of Canada with its big mountains and vast rainforests, elevated in my mind to a sort of gold standard of nature, has acted as a spoiler for other worthwhile spots.
+Time outdoors in Ontario and Quebec has sometimes fallen flat.

-We’re all familiar with this situation in which bold and sensational things can sometimes drive out the fine: a powerful experience makes such an impact that all else seems to pale in comparison.
-It can be one of the biggest pitfalls of travel.
-Some people spend years, or sometimes entire lives, trying to recapture a powerful, but fleeting epoch or life experience that occurred while travelling or living abroad; often to the detriment of the equally important, but less dramatic, day-to-day.
+We’re all familiar with the situation in which bold and sensational things can sometimes drive out the fine: a powerful experience makes such an impact that everything subsequent seems to pale in comparison.
+It is one of the larger pitfalls of travel.
+Some people spend years, and sometimes their entire lives, trying to recapture a dramatic period spent, or experience had, while travelling or living abroad.

-I decided to ditch that addictive and defeatist thinking and get out and appreciate the wilder areas near where I live, in southern Ontario, without feeling the need to place them on some experience scale of the epic and grandiose.
+I decided to ditch that addictive, defeatist thinking and to get out to appreciate the wilder areas near where I live in southern Ontario, without feeling the need to place them on some experiential scale of the epic.

 It’s not just political correctness, identity politics and the growing intolerance towards the legacy of colonialism that are causing some to charge – and others to fear – the relevance of non-fiction travel narratives.
 In this digital age everything seems to have been photographed, written about, or blogged to death.
 Humanity appears to have visited every conceivable niche.
 What could be left to describe?
 And how many of us truly, seriously, want to read another account of someone crossing the steppes of Central Asia on a segue as they search for the lost goat stew recipe of Genghis Khan?